Creative Theatre Practice

-Our Creative Theatre Practice HNC will enable you to develop the creative, technical and employability skills essential for working in today’s highly diverse performing arts industry.
-As a student, you’ll become a member of our ensemble performance company, ‘Brazen Angels’, developing performance work for a broad range of clients and situations.
-‘Brazen Angels’ is the performance company through which all modules in the Foundation Degree are studied.
-Our model has been designed to operate as closely as possible to real world projects and processes, so that you will be engaged in public performance work throughout the year.
-There are also opportunities to work with other performance groups and organisations across the City, and our students are encouraged to develop contacts with professional companies in the region whilst studying with us.
+Our HNC will enable you to develop the creative, technical and employability skills essential for working in today’s highly diverse performing arts industry.
+The course has been designed to operate as closely as possible to real world projects and processes, so you will be engaged in public performance work throughout the year.
+There are also opportunities to work with other performance groups and organisations across the City.

 The course includes the following subjects:

 - creative process in production: explores the creative and practical processes involved in developing a performance concept through to touring production.
 You will identify a role or roles as part of a performance company working within a clearly defined project that facilitates the development of industry skills.

 - object theatre: explores a range of performances techniques that relate to object, puppet and mask theatre.
 You will develop technical skills in a range of specialist areas, from traditional to contemporary.
 The module will develop “in the moment” training and improvisation skills, as well as the creation and development of performance through focused manipulation of inanimate objects.

 - core techniques (voice): focuses on developing the technical and artistic skills of the voice.
 You will study the mechanics of vocal production, the tuning of the voice for spoken and sung performance, and the development of an individual practice programme.